plevans/UDPFwd/README.md

 	* Can't find lots of files and libraries such as headers (XXXX.h), glew, graphene, other librarie.
 Choose advanced options and make sure that CMake has found the correct MinGW install where all of your dependencies have been installed (probably c:\msys64\mingw64).
 If it has found another install it will be looking in the wrong place for the libraries and headers.
 Update CMake variables to point to correct MinGW or remove old versions of MinGW, restart CMake.
 Clear the cache and re-configure.
 * Click 'generate' to generate an Eclipse project for your system.

-(You could also generate Msys2 makefiles using CMake if you prefer to build from the command line, or alternative there are input files for Autotools which can be called from within msys - I'm not sure if these are 100% up to date though so you'd need to check and adjust if necessary)

 ## Eclipse and build
 * Download Eclipse IDE for C/C++